Arts and Humanities

 Admin Support

-Sociology is the systematic study of human society.
-The degree program in Sociology explores social change, culture, society, race and ethnicity, gender and inequality, social stratification, deviance, social groups and more.
-The goal of the degree program in Sociology is to provide the student with a comprehensive course of study in sociological research, theory, and concepts that promote examination of the reactions and interactions associated to individuals and groups within a society.
+Sociology is the structured examination of human society.
+The Sociology degree program delves into topics such as social change, culture, race and ethnicity, gender disparities, social hierarchy, deviance, and social group dynamics, among others.
+The objective of the Sociology degree program is to offer students a thorough education in sociological research, theories, and principles, fostering an understanding of how individuals and groups within a society react and interact.

 Students may choose to pursue a degree in Sociology/Social Work at Galveston College.
 Students who major in Sociology/Social Work will receive a comprehensive education that will enable them to transfer to colleges and universities for further study.
 At Galveston College students may select the Associate of Arts Degree in Sociology/Social Work, a 60 hour degree that includes the core curriculum and prepares the student for further education in career fields such as Criminology, Social Work, Public Policy, Government, Criminal Justice, Law, Political Action or Education.